TheSKYpeople/SkyInstallScript/README.md

 We also included auto start scripts to keep your miners operational after a reboot or a shutdown.
 They are also automatically installed with the script.
 The installation script needs only to be executed on one board and it logins in to the other boards via SSH itself to install them, too.

-After you finished the hardware assembly using the following tutorial you are good to start with the software part using this tutorial: https://downloads.skycoin.net/skywire/Skywire_Miner_Assembly_Manual_2_1.pdf
+This tutorial is for the Software part of your Skyminer.
+For the hardware assembly, please use the following tutorial from the offical Skycoin project: https://downloads.skycoin.net/skywire/Skywire_Miner_Assembly_Manual_2_1.pdf

 # Other Languages